lsdopen/charts/charts/lsdcontainer-bastion/README.md

 The purpose of this Helm chart is to deploy all the services that are typically deployed on a Bastion server for environments that have restricted services.

+This is useful when you want to have all your services containerized on a bastion server

 This chart will deploy the following services:

 - dnsmasq (dns + dhcp + tftp)
 - haproxy (load balancer)
 - nginx (http server)
 - okd-installer (okd ignition files)

+This assumes you are running Minikube on the bastion server

 ## Installation and use